imapex/ahod_PLC_IOX/README.md

 More information on the structure can be found at [Native Application Anatomy](https://developer.cisco.com/media/iox-dev-guide-6-23-16/native/native-application-anatomy/)

-# <a name="ModifyPython"></a>Modify Python Application / Prepare for your install
+# <a name="ModifyPython"></a>Modify Configuration File/ Prepare for your install

-Currently the information for the application is hardcoded into the python script.
+Currently the information for the application is read in through the `AHODCLX.conf` file.

-This will require `AHODCLX.py` to be edited for your specific installation.
+This will require editing for your specific installation.

 The most important variables are `plcip`, `tag1`, and `weburl`.